codurance/site/_posts/2018-10-02-why-developers-do-not-like-change.md

 If you are like the majority of people, you will prefer option `B`, despite the fact that both options present potential losses (in this case, your job).

-Unfortunately, when changes are proposed not all of the facts are not known and so you would not be able to make such a decision as above.
+Unfortunately, when changes are proposed not all of the facts are known and so you would not be able to make such a decision as above.
 There normally is a large amount of uncertainty, and your decision to remain at a company will be a gamble.